chouseknecht/minishift-up-role/README.md

 # minishift-up-role

-Installs [minishift](https://github.com/minishift/minishift), and the [OpenShift client](https://github.com/openshift/origin), and creates a running minishift instance.
+Installs the latest [minishift](https://github.com/minishift/minishift) binary, and creates a minishift instance.

 Performs the following tasks:

-- Downloads and installs the latest minishift
+- Downloads and installs the latest minishift binary
-- Downloads and installs the OpenShift client
 - Installs the Docker Machine driver
 - Creates a minishift instance
 - Grants cluster admin to the *developer* account